lemonbob/iMpress/README.md

 2. import {IMPRESS} from "./impress.min.js";

 3. create your impress component as an extension of the IMPRESS class with properties for data.
 You can also define mixins and observers.
 The only requirement is that your class has a name property.
-The template is also optional, but will server as the component's markup.
-This is reactive, allowing for server side rendering and conditional component rendering.
-Templates are almost pure 100% valid HTML, unlike Vue2/3 with their pseudo markup and directives or React with it's JSX. (see below for templates).
+The template is also optional, but will serve as the component's markup - unlike other frameworks the template is 100% valid markup.
+The template can contan reactive data automatically adding ReactiveMaps to the class, and event listeners added as JSON.
+Furthermore, template themselves are reactive allowing for full server-side rendering and/or conditional component rendering.
+No more Vue2/3 bloated pseudo-markup and directives, or JSX React render functions that are painfully static and slow to update iterable content. (see below for templates).

 4. impress takes the template as a template literal string